-- u LIST DEVICES forces a scan for devices, displays the return list of storage devices, and registers any new devices with the Media Manager database.
-This command does not simply read the database. - u SCAN FOR NEW DEVICES forces a scan on LUN0 of SCSI adapters and registers new devices with the Media Manager so that they are available to the operating system.
+- LIST STORAGE ADAPTERS displays a list of registered storage adapters and the devices they drive.
+The information is read from the Media Manager database. - LIST DEVICES forces a scan for devices, displays the return list of storage devices, and registers any new devices with the Media Manager database.
+This command does not simply read the database.

+• SCAN FOR NEW DEVICES forces a scan on LUN0 of SCSI adapters and registers new devices with the Media Manager so that they are available to the operating system.
 This command scans only SCSI devices.

-Торіс See Read the Media Manager database and display a list of registered storage devices and controllers "LIST STORAGE ADAPTERS" on page 122 Scan devices and register new devices with Media Manager "LIST DEVICES" on page 119 Scan for new SCSI devices and register them with the Media Manager "SCAN FOR NEW DEVICES" on page 279 Storage device drivers Drivers for Host Adapters and Storage Devices Determine the operating status of a storage device Activating and Deactivating a Hard Disk Mounting and dismounting a CD-ROM device Managing Removable Media Devices
+Topic See Read the Media Manager database and display a list of registered storage devices and controllers "LIST STORAGE ADAPTERS" on page 137 Scan devices and register new devices with Media Manager "LIST DEVICES" on page 135 Scan for new SCSI devices and register them with the Media Manager "SCAN FOR NEW DEVICES" on page 277 Storage device drivers Drivers for Host Adapters and Storage Devices Determine the operating status of a storage device Activating and Deactivating a Hard Disk Mounting and dismounting a CD-ROM device Managing Removable Media Devices